Psycho (novel)

-Psycho is a 1959 horror novel by American writer Robert Bloch.
+Psycho is a 1959 horror novel by American writer Robert Bloch, originally published by Simon & Schuster under its Inner Sanctum Mystery imprint.

 The novel tells the story of Norman Bates, a caretaker at an isolated motel who struggles under his domineering mother and becomes embroiled in a series of murders.
 The novel is considered Bloch's most enduring work and one of the most influential horror novels of the 20th century.

 The story was adapted into Alfred Hitchcock's 1960 film of the same name, and adapted into the television series Bates Motel (2013–2017).
 Bloch later wrote two sequels, which are unrelated to any of the film sequels.

 Plot

 Norman Bates, a middle-aged bachelor, is dominated by his mother, an old woman who forbids him to have a life outside of her.
 They run a small motel in the town of Fairvale, but business has suffered since the state relocated the highway.

-Meanwhile, Mary Crane, a young woman, is on the run after stealing $40,000 from a client of the real estate company where she works.
+Meanwhile, Mary Crane, a young single woman, is on the run after stealing $40,000 from a client of the Texas real estate company where she works.
 She stole the money so her boyfriend, Sam Loomis, could pay off his debts and they could get married.
 Mary arrives at the Bates Motel after accidentally turning off the main highway.
-After checking in, she accepts Bates's invitation to have dinner with him at his house, an invitation that sends Mrs. Bates into a jealous rage; she screams, "I'll kill the bitch!" and Mary overhears.
+After checking in, she accepts Bates's invitation to have dinner with him at his house, an invitation that sends Mrs. Bates into a jealous rage.

 During dinner, Mary suggests that Bates put his mother in a mental institution, but he denies that there is anything wrong with her.
 Mary says goodnight and returns to her room, resolving to return the money so she will not end up like Bates.
 However, a figure resembling an old woman later beheads Mary in the shower with a butcher knife.

 Bates, who had passed out drunk after dinner, returns to the motel and finds Mary's corpse.
 Convinced that his mother killed her, Norman considers letting her go to prison, but changes his mind after having a nightmare in which she sinks in quicksand, only to turn into him as she goes under.
 His mother comes to comfort him, and he decides to dispose of Mary's body, belongings, and car in the swamp.

 Meanwhile, Mary's sister, Lila, tells Sam of her sister's disappearance.
 They are soon joined by Milton Arbogast, a private investigator hired by Mary's boss to retrieve the money.
 Arbogast eventually meets Bates, who says that Mary left after one night; when he asks to talk with his mother, Bates refuses.
 This arouses Arbogast's suspicion, and he calls Lila to say that he is going to try to talk to Mrs. Bates.
 When he enters the house, Mary's killer ambushes him in the foyer, and murders him with a razor.